 There are three components to fostering a healthy environment: the people you bring into your company, the evaluation of your employees, and the maintenance of the environment.

 How do you test cultural fit during the interview process?

 - Hiring New Employees: The recruiting process is the initial step to ensuring new employees fit into the company culture.
-In the book Grow, one company put a strong emphasis on hiring people that are highly collaborative.
+In the book Grow, one company put a strong emphasis on hiring highly collaborative people.
 During interviews for key executives, they required a homework assignment.
-If the candidate hesitated or refused to do the assignment, the company immediately knew he or she was not a good fit.
+If the candidate hesitated or refused to do the assignment, the company immediately knew they were not a good fit.

-- Evaluating Employees: After culture is addressed in your recruiting process, additional governance should be applied around the company’s core values using the employee evaluation process.
+- Evaluating Employees: After company culture is addressed in your recruiting process, additional governance should be applied around the company’s core values using the employee evaluation process.
 Commonly, the employee evaluation process is driven more from an HR and legal perspective, but including culture fit into the performance review process is a powerful reminder to your employees that they are responsible for contributing to the culture of the organization.
 Corporate transformation does not occur with the efforts of one individual alone.
 When people share the same beliefs and principles, they tend to act as a team, and a stronger team is more prepared and competitive.
-Even a genius or top sales person can be toxic to the rest of the team if he or she is not aligned with the culture of the organization.
+Even a genius or top salesperson can be toxic to the rest of the team if they are not aligned with the culture of the organization.

 - Maintaining the Environment: As a company grows, promises to shareholders and fear of failure often cause creativity and new ideas to decline.
 A process to generate ideas and give the people that create those ideas the ability to work on them to fruition is essential.

 How do you inspire innovation and a willingness to take risks?